Regina Voce

 Regina Voce is the stage name of Jose Anuar Kuri, a Mexican drag performer and singer.
-She competed on season 1 of Queen of the Universe and on the debut season of Drag Race México.
+She competed on season 1 of Queen of the Universe, the debut season of Drag Race México, and Drag Race México: Latina Royale.

 Career

 Regina Voce has been described as an actress, dancer, makeup artist, singer, and vocal coach.
 She was part of a Cirque du Soleil production and was cast in Les Miserables and Rock of Ages.